LodeSnaet/img-converter/README.md

 # img-webp

-This plugin will automatically convert all images (not SVGs) into WEBPs.
+This plugin will automatically convert all images (not SVGs and GIFs) into WEBPs.